 100% Fad Free

 The Academy of Nutrition and Dietetics encourages the public to make lifestyle choices and changes that are 100% fad-free.
-Fad diets are usually toted as a quick fix and are not designed to improve long-term lifestyle habits.
-You may recognize these fad diets and have possibly attempted them in the past to achieve quick weight loss: Horace Fletcher's chewing each bite of food 32 times as a weight control method, liquid protein diet drinks (initially developed in 1930), the Cabbage Soup Diet, the Grapefruit Diet, and juice diets.
-Fad diets like these severely restrict important nutrients making it dangerous to a person’s health.
+Fad diets are usually toted as a quick fix and are not designed to improve long-term lifestyle behaviors.
+A few common fat diets that individuals have used to attempt quick weight loss are the following: Horace Fletcher's chewing each bite of food 32 times as a weight control method, liquid protein diet drinks (initially developed in 1930), the Cabbage Soup Diet, the Grapefruit Diet, and juice diets.
+Fad diets like these severely restrict important nutrients, making it dangerous to a person’s health.

 Here are some ways to identify a fad diet: